 Resources include:

-- A comprehensive handbook, ‘Woodland and grassland creation on sites requiring intervention: guidance for land regeneration’.
-The handbook provides detailed information to support those involved in the successful woodland and grassland establishment on previously used land including: Site selection; Planning and design; Site preparation; Establishment and Management.
+- A comprehensive handbook, ‘Woodland and grassland creation on sites requiring intervention: guidance for land regeneration’, providing information to support those involved in the successful establishment of woodland and grassland on previously used land including: Site selection; Planning and design; Site preparation; Establishment and Management.

 - A free tool, Optimal Thickness of Soil (OpTS) Model that calculates the optimal soil depth for planting on previously used land, while accounting for future climate change.
 The tool allows practitioners to enter site locations in the UK and soil variables.
 The model then calculates the minimum soil thickness needed to help ensure that mature trees receive enough water during the growing season.
 The tool includes future climate projections to show the soil thickness required under both current and future climate scenarios.
 It also accounts for current and future projected growing period rainfall, in addition to tree crop type, soil texture and stoniness to estimate the water usage vs water availability on site.
 Site preparation methods are also considered to identify if additional soil-forming materials may be required to support tree establishment and survival into the future.